 Community Effects Question Information and Justification Will the project displace existing residents or workers from their homes and communities?
 If so, what is the expected duration?
 No. Will the project require service disruptions to homes and communities?
 If so, what is the expected communication and outreach plan to the residents and the duration of the outages?
-Yes, temporary disruption to services is expected when switching over the customers service lines.
-It is planned to use letters, place cards, text messages and phone calls to communicate with residents Are there populations with limited english proficiency located in the project area?
+Yes, coordination would occur with local community leaders and groups.
+Advanced notifications would occur regarding service disruptions and construction schedule through local news, website, social media, door hangers, mailers, or other notification tactics.
+Are there populations with limited English proficiency located in the project area?
 If so, what measures will be taken to provide communications in other languages?
-No.

-Is there any other information relevant to the project No. area or the proposed work as it pertains to Community Effects?
+Yes, notifications would be made in both English and Spanish.
+Is there any other information relevant to the project area or the proposed work as it pertains to Community Effects?
+No. Conclusion: